tmpkus/rtviewer/README.txt

 depends on:

   $HOME/.config/RawTherapeeAlpha4/profiles/Default.pp3
-  it will default to this pp3 file for raw files without pp3 file.
+  it will default to this pp3 file for raw files without a pp3 file.

 requirements: